-bon bite-specific Action Levels
+Son Site-Specific Action Levels

 Parameter Criterion

 Individual Volatile Organic Compounds (VOCs) TAGM 4046 RSCO

 Total Semivolatile Organic Compounds (SVOCs) 100 ppm

 Total Polychlorinated Biphenyls (PCBs) 10 ppm

 Individual Pesticides 1 ppm or TAGM 4046 RSCO, if higher

 Arsenic 24 ppm

 Cadmium 10 ppm

 Lead 500 ppm

 Mercury 4 ppm

 Silver 100 ppm

 Cyanide Hazardous Waste Reactivity Criterion

 Notes: TAGM 4046 RSCO - Technical and Administrative Guidance Memorandum #4046 Recommended Soil Cleanup Objectives, January 24, 1994 ppm - parts per million

-The remedial investigation on Parcel 1 identified 14 hotspots (i.e., locations where soil sample concentrations exceeded one or more of the SSALs).
-Where feasible, the vertical and horizontal limits of the hotspots were determined prior to remediation by delineation borings.
-Laboratory analytical results for remedial investigation soil samples collected on Parcel 1 are provided in Table 3.
-Remedial investigation soil sample locations are depicted on Figure 5.
+The remedial investigation on Parcel 3 initially identified 12 hotspots (i.e., locations where soil sample concentrations exceeded one or more of the SSALs).
+From October 2004 to April 2005, the vertical and horizontal limits of the hotspots were determined prior to remediation by delineation borings.
+Given the widespread nature of PCB concentrations across Parcels 2 and 3, the remedial approach was adjusted and soil removal was expanded in lieu of further delineation.

+Laboratory analytical results for remedial investigation soil samples collected on Parcel 3 are provided in Table 3.
+Soil sample locations are depicted on Figure 5.
 The SSALs, are also shown on Table 3 for reference.
-Concentrations in Table 3 are color-coded-pink indicates hazardous waste levels of contaminants, blue indicates contamination at levels greater than SSALs but nonhazardous waste, and green indicates soils levels of contaminant concentrations below the SSALs.
+Concentrations in Table 3 are color-coded-pink indicates hazardous waste levels of contaminants, blue indicates contamination at levels greater than SSALs but non-hazardous waste, and green indicates soils levels of contaminant concentrations below the SSALs.
 The borings on Figure 5 are similarly color-coded based on the most contaminated interval analyzed in each boring.
-Although 6 NYCRR Part 375 Soil Cleanup Objectives (SCOs) were not developed until after remedial excavation of Parcel 1, Table 3 also shows Part 375 Track 1 Unrestricted Use SCOs and Restricted Residential Use SCOs for reference.
+Although 6 NYCRR Part 375 Soil Cleanup Objectives (SCOs) were not developed until after remedial excavation of Parcel 3, Table 3 also shows Part 375 Track 1 Unrestricted Use SCOs and Restricted Residential Use SCOs for reference.

-Exceedances of the SSALs during the remedial investigation were identified as follows:
+Exceedances of the SSALs identified on Parcel 3 during the remedial investigation were as follows:

-- VOCs (acetone, benzene, chlorobenzene, ethylbenzene, toluene, methylene chloride, total xylenes) The maximum VOC level detected on Parcel 1 during the remedial investigation was a concentration of 270 ppm for total xylenes; - SVOCs The maximum total SVOC concentration detected on Parcel 1 during the remedial investigation was 17,700 ppm; - PCBs The maximum PCB concentration detected on Parcel 1 during the remedial investigation was 17,300 ppm.
-Hazardous waste concentrations of PCBs greater than 50 ppm were identified only in samples collected around the MW-2 hotspot; - Pesticides (aldrin, delta-BHC, 4,4-DDD, 4,4-DDE, endosulfan, endrin) The maximum pesticide level detected on Parcel 1 during the remedial investigation was a concentration of 31 ppm for 4,4-DDD; - Arsenic The maximum arsenic concentration detected on Parcel 1 during the remedial investigation was 522 ppm; - Cadmium The maximum cadmium concentration detected on Parcel 1 during the remedial investigation was 12.6 ppm; - Lead The maximum lead concentration detected on Parcel 1 during the remedial investigation was 7,950 ppm.
-Characteristically hazardous lead was identified near the MW-16 hotspot; and - Mercury The maximum mercury concentration detected on Parcel 1 during the remedial investigation was 8.4 ppm.
+- VOCs (acetone, benzene, sec-butylbenzene, chlorobenzene, ethylbenzene, methylene, chloride, naphthalene, xylenes) The maximum VOC level detected on Parcel 3 during the remedial investigation was a concentration of 6.6 parts per million (ppm) for chlorobenzene. - SVOCs The maximum total SVOC concentration detected on Parcel 3 during the remedial investigation was 851.4 ppm. - PCBs The maximum PCB concentration detected on Parcel 3 during the remedial investigation was 1,900 ppm. - Pesticides (delta-BHC, dieldrin, endosulfan sulfate, endrin, 4,4-DDD, 4,4-DDT) The maximum pesticide level detected on Parcel 3 during the remedial investigation was a concentration of 8.1 ppm for 4,4-DDD. - Arsenic The maximum arsenic concentration detected on Parcel 3 during the remedial investigation was 78 ppm. - Lead The maximum lead concentration detected on Parcel 3 during the remedial investigation was 7,100 ppm. - Mercury The maximum mercury concentration detected on Parcel 3 during the remedial investigation was 15.7 ppm.